Community Support Information

 To provide an extra helping hand to our communities; our Community Team have been collecting together some community support information in partnership with many of our local and national partners.

-We've created some colouring sheets for you to download and print off, as well as looking through our electronic archives.
-Check out our activities page and get creative.
+We've created some Just for Fun colouring sheets for Christmas for you to download and print off, feel free to show us your creations on our social media pages!
+Check out our activities page here and get creative.

 We have also added in other activities for keep fit links.
 As well as this, there are numerous links to community support information; including official government and council advice.

-This web page is being updated daily therefore if you or your organisation wish to be added to this information page please contact the community team - Victoria and Sam - via email@example.com
+This web page is being updated regularly therefore if you or your organisation wish to be added to this information page please contact the community team - Victoria and Sam - via email@example.com

 We are are helping in other ways too.
 Information notifying homeless people of support and help is being displayed across the city's real time boards in partnership with Brighton and Hove City Council.